juanpi19/causal-inference-marketplace/docs/final_report.md

 ### 1.1 What is a Marketplace?
 Why the Need of Data Science?

+The role of a marketplace is to effectively connect customers with suppliers, whether they offer products or services.
+An important aspect of being a marketplace is that it neither owns inventory nor provides services directly.
+Instead, its primary goal is to facilitate connections between those who do and the customers who need them.
+However, this is far more complex than it might seem.
+Key questions arise, such as: How can we match customers and suppliers effectively?
+And once a match is made, how do we ensure a positive experience for both sides of the marketplace?
+This is where data comes in and plays a crucial role in streamlining this process.

+According to <a href="https://www.youtube.com/watch?v=BVzTfsUMaK8&t=492s" target="_blank">Ramesh Johari</a> , the fundamental idea of any marketplace is taking the friction of the transaction cost away.

+That friction is reduced by data science, who would tackle three important aspects in any marketplace (any vertical):

+- Finding the people to match with
+- Making the matching
+- Learning about the matching

 ### 1.2 Research Questions

 Before we formalize out research questions, we need to be clear about how we define a late delivery, this is important when analyzing the results